 2nd Runner-Up: HC Studio

 Susan Healy had multiple goals when renovating her HC Studio in Brookline, Massachusetts.
-She wanted to expand productivity by introducing an an additional styling station and shampoo chairr and she hoped to increase retail space and seating in both the reception and processing areas, all without compromising the flow and functionality of the space.
+She wanted to expand productivity by introducing an additional styling station and shampoo chair and she hoped to increase retail space and seating in both the reception and processing areas, all without compromising the flow and functionality of the space.

 In the cutting area, six stand-alone mirrors are placed at an angle, proving an intimate experience for each guest, and soft ambient lighting built into each mirror removes shadows to compliment finished looks.
 Each station has a perfectly appointed hook to hang even the heaviest handbag and a pull-out shelf with a docking station for an iPad.
 An eight-foot-long, waterfall table custom-made from Caesarstone comfortably seats eight color clients during processing.
-“It’s the perfect place to relax, work, lounge, chat or keep up with what is new in the salon with our state-of-the-art media center,” Healy says.
+“It’s the perfect place to relax, work, lounge, chat or keep up with what is new in the salon with our state-of-the-art media center,” said Healy.

 Since space was limited, every inch of the redesign was carefully considered.
 The backroom/break area was moved downstairs, freeing up 150 square feet of usable space and creating a shampoo lounge with four sinks.
 Retail units became wall dividers, and all furniture was custom designed and surfaces were chosen based on form and function.